savenode/MN/README.md

 This guide is for a single masternode setup on Ubuntu 16.04 64bit server (VPS), controlled from your local computer / SaveNode wallet.
 You will need:

-- 1000 SND (check latest collateral)
+- 2000 SNO (check latest collateral)
-- Main computer to run your SaveNode wallet (this holds your 1000 SND collateral)
+- Main computer to run your SaveNode wallet (this holds your 2000 SNO collateral)
 - Masternode Server (VPS – will be running 24/7)
 - A unique IP address for your VPS